Skip to main content

 Google App SAML Service Provider Details

-Once you've filled out these fields, click NEXT.
+Once you've filled out these fields, click Continue.

-2. On the Attribute Mapping page, you'll need to specify any attributes you'd like Google Apps to return in the SAML response, and then keys you'd like to use for those attributes.
+1. On the Attributes page, you'll need to specify any attributes you'd like Google Apps to return in the SAML response, and then keys you'd like to use for those attributes.

 Without any additional configuration, WP SAML Auth understands this attribute mapping: